 This section looks at the plan-do-check-act cycle from an internal audit management perspective.

 Sometimes you need more than technical guidance.
-If you work at a senior level, why not consider joining our Heads of Internal Audit Service?
+If you work at a senior level, why not consider joining Audit Leaders?
 This is a knowledge-sharing and networking group that will connect you with people who understand the challenges you face.